demisto/content/Packs/CommonTypes/Layouts/layout-indicatorsDetails-Host_CHANGELOG.md

 - Added the indicator field **Aggregated Reliability**, which is the aggregated score of the feed.

 ## [20.2.4] - 2020-02-25
-Updated registry key indicator layout.
+Updated host indicator layout.

 ## [19.8.2] - 2019-08-22
-- Added registryKey indicator layout.
+- Added host layout.